Dhruv2027/cse15l-lab-reports/lab-report-5/LabRep.md

 ![Image](SS2.png)

 ### TA
-Hi Stephen, given your output, I can tell that you are in an infinite loop, which means one of your `while` loops is not being updated correctly.
+Hi Stephen, given your output, I can tell that you are in an infinite loop (because of the timeout), which means one of your `while` loops is not being updated correctly.
 Trace through your `while` loops again and check if you update everything in that loop to ensure you break out of the loop.

 Hint: in your output message, it says `TestTimedOutException: test timed out after 500 milliseconds at ... at ListExamples.merge(ListExamples.java:42)`.
 You may want to look somewhere near there.

 ### Student
 OH!
 I see now, because I was updating `index1` instead of `index2` in the third `while` loop, and was stuck in an infinite loop.
+I'll just change `index1` to `index2` and that should fix the bug.
 That makes a lot of sense.

 ![Image](SS4.png)